-Gun Frontier was released in January 1991 in Japan.
-It had very good graphics and sounds for its time but the gameplay had a lower quality.
-So, Gun Frontier was a flop.
+Gun Frontier was released in December 1990 in Japan.
+It had very good graphics and sounds for its time, but the gameplay had a lower quality.
+As a result, Gun Frontier was not a big success.

 This game was dedicated to the late Mr. Katsujiro Fujimoto.

 This game was inspired from the Anime series of the same name by Leiji Matsumoto.
 It is a hilarious, thrilling and outrageous story that takes place on a lawless planet in deep space.
 In a wild land where the dust of sand swirls, two totally different men, Harlock 'the Quick Draw' and Tochiro 'the Master Swordsman,' meet a mysterious woman called Sinunora and travel together.
 "This odd threesome gets involved in thrilling and outrageous brawls and seems to attract one fight after another!".